 If the clinic you are traveling to requires specific bloodwork, or ultrasounds leading up to the transfer, you may do this monitoring with your local RE.
 The results can be sent to the clinic where you will complete your FET.
-This is a common practice, since many embryo adoption agencies have one specific location or locations where they complete their FETs.
+This is a common practice, since many embryo adoption agencies have one specific location or locations where FETs are completed.